Russian tennis players collect 3 titles at US Open tuneups - ExBulletin

 Russian tennis players collect 3 titles at US Open tuneups

-WASHINGTON — It was quite a week for Russian professional tennis players, four tournaments, three titles.
+WASHINGTON (AP) It’s been a decent week for Russia professional tennis players four tournaments, three titles.

-One of them, Liudmila Samsonova, thinks it may not be a mere coincidence that this recent streak of success for her, Daria Kasatkina and Daniil Medvedev, comes shortly after they were banned from Wimbledon due to the invasion of their country and the ongoing war in , Ukraine.
+One of them, Liudmila Samsonova, thinks it is not a mere coincidence that these recent successes for her, Daria Kasatkina and Daniil Medvedev comes shortly after they were banned from participating in Wimbledon because of their land invasion of, and ongoing war in Ukraine.

-We are all very upset about the situation, Samsonova said after beating Estonian Kaia Kanepi 4-6, 6-3, 6-3 in Sunday’s Citi Open final for her second WTA title of her career.
+We are all very angry about the situation, said Samsonova after beating Estonian Kaia Kanepi 4-6, 6-3, 6-3 in the final of the Citi Open on Sunday for her second career WTA title.
 I mean, it’s been a really rough month.

 Samsonova earned her trophy in Washington a day after Medvedev, who leads the men’s rankings, defeated Briton Cam Norrie for the championship in Los Cabos, Mexico, and hours before Kasatkina won the title in San Jose, California, with a win over the American Shelby Rogers.
-All three events are hard-court tuneups that anticipate the last Grand Slam tournament of years, the US Open, which starts on August 29 in New York; Medvedev is defending champion there.
+All three events are hard court tuneups that anticipate the final Grand Slam tournament of the year. the US Open, which begins August 29 in New York; Medvedev is defending champion there.
 (The fourth title of the week, the men’s event at the Citi Open, was won by Australian Nick Kyrgios; a Russian, Andrey Rublev, reached the semifinals).

 At the previous Grand Slam event, Wimbledon, which ran from late June to July, all athletes from Russia and Belarus were barred from participating by the All England Club due to the attack on Ukraine.
-That led the professional WTA and ATP tours to withhold ranking points from the tournament, meaning everything earned there in 2021 fell off a player record and couldn’t be replaced by how they did there this year.
+That was the reason for the professional tours of WTA and ATP to Ranking points mean of the tournament, meaning what was earned there in 2021 fell off a player record and couldn’t be replaced by how they did there this year.

-It’s been a great week for us.
-I wouldn’t say Wimbledon gave us a lot of motivation because we want to win these tournaments and matches anyway.
-I think it just happened that in this particular week, three Russian players won titles.
-It doesn’t happen often, let’s say,” said Kasatkina, who has called for an end to the fighting in Ukraine.
-“I think it’s just a coincidence.
-It shows that we are at a good level.

 When Samsonova arrived in Washington a week ago, her ranking had dropped from a career best of 25th in May to 60th.
 And she hadn’t played a game on tour since June.